Tosuma/P10/tbd/masking/README.md

 - `train_configs.sh`: trains and evaluates any explicit list of config files once each
 - `train_rgb_architectures.sh`: trains the six requested RGB architecture variants once each and summarizes them

-If you pass `--skip-evaluate`, the script trains only and does not generate the final summary JSON, because evaluation metrics are required for summarization.
+If you pass `--skip-evaluate`, the script trains only.
+Training still writes `metrics/test_metrics.json` and `metrics/test_masks/`, but the script does not run `src.evaluate` and does not generate the final summary JSON, because summarization reads `evaluation/test/overall_metrics.json`.

 Seed scheduling: